thelounge/thelounge.github.io/_guides/identdfile.md

 If your system has a user with the same name as one of the The Lounge users, the `spoof_all` capability is required.

 oidentd must be able to read your `~/.oidentd.conf` file.
-Therefore, the The Lounge user's home directory permissions should be at least 711.
+Therefore, the home directory permissions of user `thelounge` should be at least 711:

 ```bash
 chmod 711 /home/thelounge/